albrightlabs/nofrontend-plugin/ReadMe.md

 ### 🚨 Requires OctoberCMS 2.0

 ## ✨ What does this plugin do?
-Simply removes the applcation\'s front-end and redirects it to the admin area.
+Simply removes the application\'s front-end and redirects it to the admin area.

 ## ❓ Why would I use this plugin?
 Helpful for when you're building an application that has no front-end for users whatsoever.